ECortus/Isolarv-Cached-Object-Tool/README.md

-# Isolarv-Cached-Object-Tool
+# Caching-Objects-Tool
-Tool to create cached scriptable objects.
+Tool to caching scriptable objects in Resources folder.

 ## To install